abingdonpta/abingdonpta/content/about/roles.md

 - **Location**: School
 - **Time of day**: Weekend daytime, though some weekday availability is a plus to coordinate with staff and students
 - **Months**: Year-round except for winter

-### 🔔 After School Enrichment

-The After School Enrichment Coordinator serves as the liaison with our vendor to create the schedule for After-School Enrichment at Abingdon.
-The Coordinator also work with the Abingdon Student Support Team to enroll students identified for scholarships (funded by the PTA) and ensure that the room reservation request forms for each session are completed.

-- **Location**: School
-- **Time of day**: Immediately after school day
-- **Months**: Year-round

 ### 🎨 Reflections